10 Non-Touristy Things To Do in NYC - August 2026

-10 Unique, Non-Touristy Things To Do in NYC: Discover Hidden Gems
+10 Unique, Non-Touristy Things To Do in NYC: Find Hidden Gems

-The Manhattan skyline in New York City has been the backdrop for so much human culture that it has become beyond iconic.
+The Manhattan skyline in New York City has been the backdrop for so much human culture that it has become beyond legendary.
 The result is that traditional much-loved landmarks like the Empire State Building and Central Park don’t hold the same appeal that they once did to the city’s many visitors.
 If you’re planning a trip to the Big Apple and you want some new ideas, read on.
-We’re delving into the other side of New York and exploring things to see and do that you won’t find in guidebooks, away from skyscrapers and the hustle and bustle of the city.
+We’re looking into the other side of New York and seeking out things to see and do that you won’t find in guidebooks, away from skyscrapers and the hustle and bustle of the city.

 If you’re into independent cinema, you may not know about the thriving arthouse cinema scene in the Lower East Side.
 If you’re looking for something a little more risque, you may be surprised to learn about the growing culture of burlesque in the city.
 Whatever your scene, New York is constantly changing, growing, and adapting to the diverse and intriguing residents who are drawn to it, and the culture reflects this, with a ton to see off the beaten track.